Offeckk/DatingApp/README.md

 # Dating App

-Complete project from Udemy course from start to finish, with some modifications done by me and, also, with real world features.
+Real world dating app with some modifications done by me and, also, with real world features.